 Smithsonian Science Education Center

 Based in Washington, D.C., SSEC is the only unit at the Smithsonian Institution dedicated to K-12 education advancement.
 Backed by both the Smithsonian Institution and the National Academy of Sciences, the center has developed a K-8 curriculum program; in addition, the center has outlined a unique model known as Leadership and Assistance for Science Education Reform (LASER) to assist schools in creating the infrastructure needed to increase student achievement in STEM.

-Science and Engineering Apprentice Program (SEAP) of George Washington University places academically talented students in Department of Defense Laboratories for eight weeks each summer.
-There, the students work closely with scientists and engineers who act as their mentors.
+Science and Engineering Apprentice Program (SEAP) a program created by George R. Carruthers in the 1980s, is now managed by the American Society for Engineering Education.
+The program places academically talented high school students in Navy research laboratories for eight weeks each summer.
+There, the students work closely with scientists and engineers who serve as mentors.
 The Chemistry Division of the Naval Research Laboratory has been one of the laboratories that consistently provides an inspiring environment for the young apprentices.
+SEAP is providing competitive research internships to 300 high school students this year.
+Participating students spend eight weeks during the summer doing research at 35 Navy laboratories.
 Every year the apprentices prepare papers and presentations based on their work.
 Some of the award-winning presentations from 2004 and 2005 are posted here.

 The Biotechnology Institute directs national programs and competitions that reach a wide spectrum of audiences.
 Whether as a participant, student, sponsor or patron, your involvement in the Institute’s programs builds new connections and enhance the biotechnology community for generations to come.
 The institute, along with the MdBio Foundation, hosts the Maryland BioGENEius competition.